Parks and Trails

-To respect the privacy, enjoyment and safety of all park users and our natural surroundings, please do not engage in the following activities:
+To respect the privacy, enjoyment and safety of all park users and our natural surroundings, please do not:

-· entering sports fields with gum, sunflower seeds or glass containers;
+- Enter sports fields with gum, sunflower seeds, or glass containers

-Park users must follow all state laws in accordance to firearms and dangerous weapons (Chapter 9.41 RCW), including but not limited to carrying, aiming and discharging firearms or dangerous weapons capable of producing bodily harm.
+Park users must follow all state laws in accordance with firearms and dangerous weapons (Chapter 9.41 RCW).
+This includes—but is not limited to—carrying, aiming and discharging firearms or dangerous weapons capable of producing bodily harm.

 For-profit entities are prohibited from conducting private business.

 - Beaver Lake - Year-round (with appropriate licensing)

 - Pine Lake - Fourth Saturday in April - October 31 (with appropriate licensing)

 Available approximately April 15 thru October 15